 There is a charming Christmas market operated near the New Gate on the upper part of Via Dolorosa, where you will find decorations, crafts and treats.
 If that puts you in the Christmas spirit and you are craving more seasonal decor and lights, visit the YMCA on King David Street.

-In addition to the myriad sites within the city, Jerusalem can act as a fantastic home-base for visiting different places around Israel at Christmas time.
+In addition to the myriad sites within the city, it can act as a fantastic home-base for day trips from Jerusalem at Christmas time.
 The holy city of Bethlehem is a mere 6 miles south of Jerusalem, and is a vibrant place to visit during the holiday.
 Be sure to schedule your visit around the annual Christmas tree lighting, which is complete with fireworks and caroling.
 Just a bit further, across the Palestinian border, is the city of Jericho, which is easily accessible.
 Additionally, there are many biblical sites on the northwestern shore of the Sea of Galilee, often referred to as the “Jesus trail.”